launchflow/buildflow-docs/docs/intro.md

 # Overview

-**BuildFlow**, is an open source framework that lets you build a data pipeline by simply attaching a decorator to a Python function.
+**BuildFlow**, is an open source framework that lets you process large amounts of data by simply attaching a decorator to a Python function.
 All you need to do is describe where your input is coming from and where your output should be written, and BuildFlow handles the rest.
 No configuration outside of the code is required.

 **Source Code**: https://github.com/launchflow/buildflow